 Comments: Different variations exist, from an easy-drinking fairly sweet beer to a dry, aggressively-hopped beer with a strong wheat flavour.
-American rye beers should be entered in the Alternative Fermentables specialty category.
+American rye beers should be entered in the Specialty Alternative Grain Beer Style.

 History: An American craft beer adaptation of the German weissbier style using a cleaner yeast and more hops, first widely popularized by Widmer in the mid-1980s.